mattyoung101/omicron2d/docs/PLANNING.md

 Note that the movement planner will also handle not only directional moving but also kicking and grabbing and everything.
 It's more like an action planner actually.

+### Example on how this applies to other gameplay situations
+Suppose we have a corner kick.
+In a BTree, we'd load up the corner kick tree.
+In GOAP, we just set the action to "perform corner kick for $FIELD_POSITION" and it will do it.

 ### Path planning
 I've seen lots of teams using Voronoi diagrams or rapidly exploring random trees.
 I was personally thinking of implementing path planning with Bezier curves but the question still remains as *where* exactly